Nekololizu/NekoTweakMod/README.md

 - Muramasa damage changed from 21 to 26
 (Bit more competetive damage as it can't apply any debuffs, but also not to much due to its fast attack speed)

+- A more linear fishing rod progression with buffs/nerfs to all rods, better early rods

+- Living Tree & Pyramid chest loot from fishing crates *still WIP* (Finch staff & Sandstorm in a Bottle etc)

 - Feral claws changed from "12% increased melee speed" to "melee autoswing" (Melee Autoswing also applies to summoner whips)